ManticoreGamesInc/platform-documentation/src/tutorials/dungeon_framework_reference.md

 ### Framework Documentation

 This section contains two scripts, **DocumentationFrameworkOverview** and **DocumentationNPCKit**.
 These do not contain code, but instead have instructions on how to use this framework, and how to use the non-player character enemies in the dungeon (NPC's).
-You can also [read this documentation online](rpg_framework_documentation.md).

 ### Game Settings